 Foundation cracks worry a lot of people.
 Home inspectors may tell you that they need to be repaired, and to consult with a Foundation Repair Contractor.
-Home buyers may see problems and walk away from a potential transaction, or ask for a reduction in the sales price.
+Home buyers may see problems that call for your foundation fixing but walk away from a potential transaction, or ask for a reduction in the sales price.
 Truth is, most foundations have cracks.
 It is the type, size and orientation of a crack(s) that determine whether or not there may be a problem.

 How do cracks form?